geomagpy/MARTAS/README.md

 allowing for optimization of baseline adoption.
 Filtered one-minute products are generated.
 Following the data treatment philosophy of MagPy data from different sensors is treated separately,

+Please note: for a general application some of the methods will need to be updated.
+I included this module anyway, as it might turn out to be useful for others, although it can not readily be applied in a general form.

 #### 8.2.1 variocorr

 Using variocorr one can analyse the variation data of several instruments, apply flagging information, eventually apply